Have you ever asked the question, how can I help my local community?

 Little gestures mean a lot and if you have elderly or frail neighbours, it’s likely they need a helping hand now and then.
 Loneliness in the elderly is a significant issue in the UK, with Age UK noting that more than one million older people go over a month without speaking to anyone.

-A kind word can mean a lot, just asking how someone is and taking an interest in their wellbeing could be enough to raise their spirits and another way to help your local community.
+A kind word can mean a lot, just asking how someone is and taking an interest in their wellbeing could be enough to raise their spirits and another way to help in the local community.
 Alternatively, you could offer your free time to assist someone with household chores they perhaps can’t manage themselves, to take them to the local shop if they can’t drive or have access to a mobility scooter or even spend an hour watching TV to keep them company.

 If you want to help your local community but don’t feel you have the time to spare, point them in the direction of an organisation such as Contact the Elderly, who organise monthly tea parties for older people to help them make friends and socialise.